Do I need to apply to SACAT about an ACD?

 Sometimes issues or disputes arise under an Advance Care Directive (ACD), which can include:

 - the nature or extent of a person’s powers or responsibilities under the ACD

-• how to interpret the wording of an advance care directive, if there is one, to give effect to the wishes of the person who has prepared it
+- how to interpret the wording of the ACD to give effect to the wishes of the person who has prepared the ACD

-• whether the person who requires the medical treatment has impaired decision making capacity about a particular consent decision
+- whether the person who gave the ACD has impaired decision making capacity about a particular decision.

 Those issues can initially be dealt with by mediation before you apply to SACAT.

 If there is a dispute, or advice is required about an ACD, in most cases it is not necessary to apply to SACAT to help resolve the dispute or to seek advice or a declaration.
 The Public Advocate will initially assist in mediating such issues or giving advice, directions or a declaration.

 When to apply to SACAT about issues arising under an ACD

 The Public Advocate can refer a dispute under an ACD to SACAT if it cannot be resolved, or if it is more appropriately dealt with by SACAT.